 style F fill:#1a1a2e,stroke:#ffd700,color:#fff

+style G fill:#1a1a2e,stroke:#0f3460,color:#fffThis loop is why some teams feel dramatically faster for one quarter and materially less effective two quarters later.
 The wrong conclusion is that AI "stopped working."
-The more accurate conclusion is that the organization converted velocity into entropy faster than it converted velocity into durable capability.
+The more accurate one is that velocity converted into entropy faster than it converted into durable capability.

 The Operating Model That Helps